 The CEC anticipates that single-family homes built with the 2019 standards would use approximately 7% less energy compared to the residential homes built under the 2016 standards.
 Additionally, after implementation of solar photovoltaic systems, homes built under the 2019 standards would use about 53% less energy than homes built under the 2016 standards.
-Nonresidential buildings would use approximately 30% less energy due to lighting upgrade requirements (19).
+Nonresidential buildings (such as the Project) would use approximately 30% less energy due to lighting upgrade requirements (19).